 - Like Youtube, Spotify, or Netflix

-3. A Marketplace for Ministry Services and Expertise
+3. A Cooperative Economy for Ministry Services and Expertise

 - A subscription-based revenue model to sustain the platform itself and support the work of content creators and facilitators

-- An online marketplace for counselors, coaches, clergy, and spiritual directors, etc.
+- An online marketplace (creator/gig economy) for clergy, counselors, coaches, and spiritual directors, etc.

-- Creates an alternative economy for the Church that is more cost-effective, equitable, and sustainable for all; driven by purpose, not profit
+- Creates an alternative business model for the Church that is more cost-effective, equitable, and sustainable for all

 - Like Patreon, Mighty Networks, or Upwork

 - An online relational network without the manipulative algorithms, ads, and other compromises of large, profit-driven social media companies